maurges/every-rust-gui-library/notes.md

 biggest problem is the lack of layouting for non-standard widgets.
 I could write my own ones though.
 Ok, it seems it's an ok library, let's move to the real thing.

+I tried to implement my own column layout, and i didn't work.
+It has size, but it's invisible.
+Oh wait, it did, but I fucked up!
+There's a weird interaction with scroll.